 Our United Way partnership is a reflection of Comcast’s longtime commitment to helping communities in need.

 When Ralph Roberts founded Comcast in 1963, the first organization to which he directed company support was United Way.
 Comcast was one of the first companies to conduct a company-wide United Way giving campaign simultaneously across the country.
 Since 2001, the campaign has provided more than $88 million in total support to United Way from Comcast NBCUniversal employees and the Comcast Foundation.
 Comcast NBCUniversal's effort is ranked annually among United Way's Top 50 Corporate Campaigns.

 Today Toy Drive

 The program is designed to provide gifts and essentials for millions of impoverished children and teenagers nationwide.
-Since 2004, The TODAY Toy Drive has distributed about $434 million in donations.
-The TODAY Toy Drive serves approximately 180 non-profit family charities in all 50 states across America and to U.S. military bases abroad, representing an impact on the lives of some 3 million children and their families in 2015 alone.
-In 2015, approximately $37.55 million in gifts were donated.
+In the 23 years since its launch, the TODAY Toy Drive has received a total of $450 million in donations from loyal and generous TODAY viewers.
+In 2016 alone, the TODAY Toy Drive raised approximately $17.25 million worth of in-kind donations, putting smiles on the faces of more than 3 million children through 180 family non-profits in all 50 states.
 Nearly 80 companies partnered with the Toy Drive this year, along with thousands of people in the crowd and viewers at home.
-Recipients include homeless shelters, children's group homes, schools, foster family services, domestic abuse shelters, Native American missions, military bases, hospitals, preschools, after-school programs, and the Boys and Girls Clubs of America.
+Recipients include homeless shelters, children's group homes, schools, foster family services, domestic abuse shelters, Native American missions, military bases, hospitals, preschools, after-school programs, and Boys & Girls Clubs of America.